-We also provide those charged with governance with a declaration that we have complied with the relevant independence requirements, and discuss with them all relationships and other circumstances that may reasonably be expected to affect our independence, as well as the related protective measures taken in this regard.
+We also provide those in charge with a declaration that we have complied with the relevant independence requirements and discuss with them all relationships and other circumstances that may reasonably be expected to affect our independence, as well as the related protective measures taken in this regard.

-From the circumstances discussed with those charged with governance, we determine those matters that were of most significance in the audit of the standalone financial statements of the current reporting period and therefore constitute key audit matters.
+From the circumstances discussed with those in charge, we determine those matters that were of most significance in the audit of the financial statements of the current reporting period and therefore constitute key audit matters.
 We describe these circumstances in our auditor's report unless any law or other regulation precludes the circumstance's public disclosure.